How To Write an Outreach Email + Email Outreach Strategies & Tips

 Your email subject line will determine whether or not your email even gets opened, so make sure it grabs their attention!

 Knowing this, you might be tempted to make your subject line funny, or really creative.
 However, simple, straightforward subject lines tend to perform better than overly clever or vague subject lines.
-Try something like, “Quick question” or “A blog pitch you might be interested in.”
+Try something like, “Quick question about X” or “A blog pitch you might be interested in.”

 Even better, use your subject line to refer specifically to their work, or something highly relevant to them.